PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 Commit and push this implementation checkpoint.
 At resume, characterize the next adjacent non-store evidence boundary before production changes.
 Continue with commits and pushes only; never create, update, or reopen a pull request.

+## Late SPP/Concat/Unary direct-summary characterization

+The direct late SPP pair currently assigns its raw two-result tuple and immediately normalizes it into `_late_spp_stats`.
+The tuple has no other consumer and the summary is unconsumed.
+The existing raw wrapper remains a required compatibility boundary.

+The focused contract fixes this representation and adds one strict xfail for `run_late_spp_concat_unary_conv_summary(context)`.
+Sequential validation completed with `1 passed, 1 xfailed in 0.14s`; targeted Ruff, bytecode compilation, and whitespace checks passed.

+Commit and push this characterization separately.
+At resume, add only the direct summary owner, preserve the raw wrapper, update owner-aware neighboring contracts, and validate sequentially.
+Continue with commits and pushes only;
+never create, update, or reopen a pull request.